oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

 The following attributes are exported:

 * `backend_sets` - Backend sets associated with the network load balancer.
-	* `are_operationally_active_backends_preferred` - If enabled, NLB supports active-standby backends.
-The standby backend takes over the traffic when the active node fails, and continues to serve the traffic even when the old active node is back healthy.
+	* `are_operationally_active_backends_preferred` - If enabled, NLB supports active-standby backends, with the initial standby being the configured backup backend.
+The standby backend becomes active and takes over serving traffic when the current active backend becomes unhealthy.
+The new active backend continues to serve the traffic while healthy even when the old active backend becomes healthy.
 	* `backends` - An array of backends.
 		* `ip_address` - The IP address of the backend server.
 Example: `10.0.0.3`
 		* `is_backup` - Whether the network load balancer should treat this server as a backup unit.
 If `true`, then the network load balancer forwards no ingress traffic to this backend server unless all other backend servers not marked as "isBackup" fail the health check policy.
 Example: `false`
 		* `is_drain` - Whether the network load balancer should drain this server.
-Servers marked "isDrain" receive no incoming traffic.
+Servers marked "isDrain" stop receiving new connections but will continue to receive traffic on existing connections until the connection is terminated or times out.
 Example: `false`
 		* `is_offline` - Whether the network load balancer should treat this server as offline.
 Offline servers receive no incoming traffic.
 Example: `false`
 		* `name` - A read-only field showing the IP address/IP OCID and port that uniquely identify this backend server in the backend set.
 Example: `10.0.0.3:8080`, or `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>:443` or `10.0.0.3:0`
 		* `port` - The communication port for the backend server.
 Example: `8080`
 		* `target_id` - The IP OCID/Instance OCID associated with the backend server.
 Example: `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>`
 		* `weight` - The network load balancing policy weight assigned to the server.
 Backend servers with a higher weight receive a larger proportion of incoming traffic.
 For example, a server weighted '3' receives three times the number of new connections as a server weighted '1'.
 For more information about network load balancing policies, see [Network Load Balancer Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/introduction.htm#Policies).
 Example: `3`
 	* `health_checker` - The health check policy configuration.
-For more information, see [Editing Network Load Balancer Health Check Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/HealthCheckPolicies/update-health-check-management.htm).
+For more information, see [Editing Network Load Balancer Health Check Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/HealthCheckPolicies/update-health-check-policy.htm).
 		* `dns` - DNS healthcheck configurations.
 			* `domain_name` - The absolute fully-qualified domain name to perform periodic DNS queries.
 If not provided, an extra dot will be added at the end of a domain name during the query.
 			* `query_class` - The class the dns health check query to use; either IN or CH.
 Example: `IN`